Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Evaluation

 Tab.~\ref{table_comparison} shows an statistical evaluation (mean and standard deviation) of the root mean squared errors (RMSE's) of $100$ trajectories with start points on an uniformly spaced grid for each of the methods.
 The suitable size of the lifting dimension can be determined via cross-validation.
 Besides KEFMD, the EDMD-monomials approach gives an almost perfect result since the relevant eigenfunctions for the system of Ex. \ref{ex1} are spanned by monomials. \end{example}

 \begin{example}[Exact modes unknown \textit{apriori}] Consider the following dynamical system:

 with $a\tsgn{=}\tsgn{-}1.3$, $b\tsgn{=}\tsgn{-}2$, $c\tsgn{=}1.5$ and the Jacobian linearization $\dot{\bm{y}}\tsgn{=}[a y_{1} \quad b y_{2}]^{\top}$.
 The data set with $N\tsgn{=}11200$ data points is generated from $56$ equally long trajectories with sampling time $dt\tsgn{=}0.015s$, starting on the edges of $\set{X}\tsgn{=}[\tsgn{-}5.5,5.5]^2$.
 The number of lifted coordinates is $196$.
 For this system we do not know the explicit diffeomorphism and do not \textit{apriori} know whether an exact finite representation exists. \end{example} Fig.~\ref{fig:trajectories_keedmd} shows how our learned Koopman operator dynamical model, although linearly evolving, reproduces a clearly nonlinear time response in original coordinates.
 Therein are also the resulting state trajectories generated by the different approaches with identical training data.
 Only KEFMD captures the nonlinear system's behavior well - as quantified in Tab.~\ref{table_comparison} and illustrated in Fig. \ref{fig:trajectories_keedmd}.
-Note that the differing dimension of EDMD-monomials in Ex. \ref{ex3} is due to higher order monomials not performing as well. \begin{remark}[Ill-posedness of KEEDMD \cite{Folkestad2019}] The problem of learning a semi-supervised diffeomorphism from \eqref{eq:diffeo_learning_topological_conjugacy} with a finite dataset without considering a suitable hypothesis class of functions is obviously ill-posed.
-For noise free data, any function that minimizes a cost given data points is acceptable and it still does not necessarily represent the conjugacy for the simplest of cases as Ex. \ref{ex1}.
-Considering there are no direct supervision targets (semi-supervision) for the conjugacy, a vanilla neural network employed in KEEDMD is unable to reliably represent the diffeomorphism or the resulting Koopman eigenfunctions.
-The ill-posedness is also apparent in Fig. \ref{fig:trajectories_keedmd} as the trajectories of the learned KEEDMD model show no convergence to the origin - rendering them unsafe. \end{remark} \tabcolsep{1pt}
+Note that the differing dimension of EDMD-monomials in Ex. \ref{ex3} is due to higher order monomials not performing as well. {\begin{remark}[Ill-posedness of KEEDMD] The related approach of KEEDMD \cite{Folkestad2019} does not pose a fully supervised learning problem due to not having explicit training targets as our approach does in \eqref{eq:loss_function}.
+The aforementioned, coupled with the use of vanilla NNs - a non-diffeomorphic hypothesis class - results in a severely underdetermined formulation.
+With the addition of employing heuristics that are not theoretically justified, the KEEDMD learning framework is ill-posed - which the performance evaluation in Tab. \ref{table_comparison} demonstrates as well.
+Even though considering stable systems, it offers no stability guarantees - making the ill-posedness also apparent in Fig. \ref{fig:trajectories_keedmd} - as the trajectories show no convergence to the origin. \end{remark}} \tabcolsep{1pt}